karthikv/xtag-elements/README.md

 # xtag-elements

-Mozilla-supported library of X-Tag custom elements
+Mozilla-supported library of custom HTML elements

 ## Best Practices
-Please review our [best practices](xtag-elements/blob/master/best-practices.md) guide before contributing to xtag-elements.
+Please review and follow our [best practices](xtag-elements/blob/master/best-practices.md) when contributing to the project.
+All pull requests will be reviewed for adherance.

 ## Completed
 * accordion